When you repeatedly lose your ability to stay focused on your personal goals, it’s easy to become discouraged to the point of giving up.

-But there are specific reasons why we stop focusing on our goals.
+But science tells us there are specific reasons why you stop focusing on your goals.

-Perhaps our goals are too ambitious, or maybe they are not ambitious enough, or it could be that they don’t represent our true ambition.
-It’s also possible that past failures have made us stop believing in ourselves.
+Perhaps your goals are too ambitious, or maybe they are not ambitious enough, or it could be that they don’t represent your true ambition.
+It’s also possible that past failures have made you stop believing in yourself and your future success.

-Unfortunately, as people get older, they have more defeats, and they feel less inclined to keep striving in life and finding new battles to conquer.
+Unfortunately, as people get older, they have more defeats.
+They feel less inclined to keep striving in life and finding new challenges to overcome.

-To achieve your goals, you will certainly need to follow all of the customary advice like narrowing down the number of goals you’re focusing on, writing down your goals and measuring and documenting your progress.
+To achieve your goals, you certainly need to follow all of the customary advice like narrowing down the number of goals you’re focusing on, writing down your goals, and measuring and documenting your progress.

-But if your difficulty is focusing on your goals, you are going to need to find a more passionate approach, one that is connected to your emotions and your sense of purpose.
+But if your difficulty is focusing on your goals, you must find an approach that’s connected to your passion, your emotions, and your sense of purpose.